 Statistical Methods for Finding the Best Regression Model

 For a good regression model, you want to include the variables that you are specifically testing along with other variables that affect the response in order to avoid biased results.
-Minitab statistical software offers statistical measures and procedures that help you specify your regression model.
-I’ll review the common methods, but please do follow the links to read my more detailed posts about each.
+Minitab Statistical Software offers statistical measures and procedures that help you specify your regression model.

 Adjusted R-squared and Predicted R-squared: Generally, you choose the models that have higher adjusted and predicted R-squared values.
 These statistics are designed to avoid a key problem with regular R-squared—it increases every time you add a predictor and can trick you into specifying an overly complex model.

 - The adjusted R squared increases only if the new term improves the model more than would be expected by chance and it can also decrease with poor quality predictors.

 - The predicted R-squared is a form of cross-validation and it can also decrease.
 Cross-validation determines how well your model generalizes to other data sets by partitioning your data.